ATrue252/ATrue252/README.md

   <a href="https://linkedin.com/in/alex-williams-95b15332a?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-- 👀 I’m interested in learing more about real-world Cybersecurity experience.
-With my profound interest in Technology and progression my tech portfolio.
+- 👀 I’m interested in learning more about real-world Cybersecurity experience with my profound interest in Technology and progression my tech portfolio.

-- 🌱 I’m currently learning new cybersecurity projects.
-Technical and non-technical.
-From SIEM Implementation to Capture the Flag to GRC labs.
+- 🌱 I’m currently learning new cybersecurity projects, Technical and non-technical, From SIEM Implementation to Capture the Flag to GRC labs.

 - 💞️ I’m looking to collaborate on projects and homelabs.
 Gaining hands on experience extending my knowledge and experience in Cyber Security.